TNamdarian/saranamdarian/README.md

     ![alt text](https://github.com/TNamdarian/saranamdarian/blob/master/assets/images/readme-images/ethos.png)

-    - The **call to action button** takes the users to the contact page where they can get more information on how to contact the designer.
+    - The **call to action button** takes the users to the **Contact Page** where they can get more information on how to contact the designer.

     ![alt text](https://github.com/TNamdarian/saranamdarian/blob/master/assets/images/readme-images/cta.png)